Introducing Gabbee.io: AI BDR for Zoho CRM

 Closing Thoughts

-In under two days, I put together Gabbee.io as a functional AI phone call app that can serve as a personal or business AI secretary.
+In under two days, I put together Gabbee.io as a functional AI BDR that can automate lead qualification for sales teams.
 By leveraging Next.js for rapid development, Tailwind for styling, and Bland AI's robust call/voice API, I got a minimal product up and running almost overnight.
-The domain might take time to rank for relevant terms, but the core functionality is there, and I'm already seeing people use it to automate calls they'd rather not make themselves.
+The integration with Zoho CRM makes it immediately useful for sales teams looking to automate their qualification process.

-If you think an automated phone-calling tool could lighten your workload or help you skip some awkward calls, head over to Gabbee.io and give it a spin.
-You'll get 50 free credits just for signing in with Google, and you can experience how it handles your first call.
+If you're looking to automate your lead qualification process and improve your BDR team's efficiency, head over to Gabbee.io and give it a spin.
+You'll get 50 free qualification calls just for signing up, and you can experience how it handles your first automated BANT qualification.

-If you have suggestions or want to collaborate—maybe you see a cool integration angle—feel free to reach out.
-I'm eager to make Gabbee better through real user feedback, and I have a long list of feature ideas that could expand its capabilities even further.
+If you have suggestions or want to collaborate on sales automation features, feel free to reach out.
+I'm eager to make Gabbee better through real user feedback from sales teams, and I have a long list of CRM integrations and qualification features that could expand its capabilities even further.

-Thanks for reading, and let me know if Gabbee helps you skip any annoying phone calls this week.
-It's designed to be the digital assistant you never knew you needed, but can't live without once you try it out.
-If you have a specific feature request (like advanced web scraping or an embedded widget for your site), head over to the feature request page.
+Thanks for reading, and let me know if Gabbee helps improve your lead qualification process.
+It's designed to be the AI BDR you never knew you needed, but can't live without once you see the results.
+If you have a specific feature request for your CRM or qualification workflow, head over to the feature request page.
 I'd love to hear from you.